 What are opioids?

 Opioids are a family of drugs that can be dispensed for prescription uses such as pain and severe diarrhea, and if monitored and taken as prescribed can be very helpful.
-Opioids can be highly addictive if misused.
+Opioids can be highly addictive.
 The Opioid family includes prescription drugs such as Vicodin, Percocet, OxyContin, morphine, Fentanyl or illicit drugs such as heroin.

-When opioids are used outside of their intended use a person can develop Opioid Use Disorder (also referred to as opioid abuse, opioid dependency, and addiction), a disease that affects a person’s brain and behavior.
+When opioids are used outside of their intended use a person can develop Opioid Use Disorder, a disease that affects a person’s brain and behavior.
 Opioid Use Disorder (OUD) results in an inability to control the use of drugs leading to health problems or interfering with the ability to work, go to school, and maintain good relationships.

 Signs that a person may be dependent or abusing opioids: